softwaresaved/build_and_test_examples/python/README.md

 **Python 2.6.6+**:

-To check if it is installed already:
+To check if Python is installed already:

 ```
 $ python --version